1.

 forested habitats such as Kithulgala, Gilimale and Sinharaja where

-The song is a human like melodious whistle.
+The song is a human like melodious whistle, and is easy to mimick with practice.
 It was named by Gmelin

 15. Sri Lanka